 - Full Wave Rectifier

-Half Wave Rectifier
+What is Half Wave Rectifier?

 In a half-wave rectifier, one half of each a.c input cycle is rectified.
 When the p-n junction diode is forward biased, it gives little resistance and when it is reversing biased it provides high resistance.
 During one-half cycles, the diode is forward biased when the input voltage is applied and in the opposite half cycle, it is reverse biased.
 During alternate half cycles, the optimum result can be obtained.